MS in Applied and Computational Mathematics

 The School of Arts and Sciences is offering two scholarships that can cover up to 100 percent of tuition fees for the MS in Applied & Computational Mathematics program for the academic year 2021/2022.

-LAU senior mathematics students and mathematics alumni can now apply for these scholarships by completing the Graduate Assistantship Application form by July 31.
+LAU senior mathematics students and mathematics alumni can now apply for these scholarships by completing the Graduate Assistantship Application form.

 Applied mathematics encompasses few of the most diverse and interdisciplinary research in sciences and engineering.
 It applies theoretical concepts from mathematics to real life problems in aerodynamics, hydrodynamics, mathematical biology, optimizations, traffic flows, among others.